Assisted Delivery: Ventouse and Forceps Delivery

 Episiotomy

-In order to deliver your baby safely, it may be necessary to perform an episiotomy.
-This is a cut made between the vagina and rectum to support asssited delivery or if your baby needs to be born more quickly and is close to being born.
+To deliver your baby safely, it may be necessary to perform an episiotomy.
+This is a cut made in the perineum, the area between the vaginal opening and the anus to support assisted delivery or if your baby needs to be born quicker and is close to being born.

-Episiotomies are not done routinely – they will only be suggested if it is necessary, and staff will ask your consent to do so.
-You will be offered an injection to numb your perineum, unless you have an epidural therefore local anesthetic may not be required.
+Episiotomies are not done routinely – they will only be suggested if necessary, and staff will ask for your consent.
+You will be offered an injection to numb your perineum unless you have an epidural.
+Therefore, local anaesthetic may not be required.

 More information about episiotomy